precimed/mixer/usecases/mixer_real.md

 Construct reference from 22 files...
 ...
 Found 9997231 variants in total.
-Found 6564637 variants with well-defined Z and N in SCZ.sumstats.gz.
+Found 6311061 variants with well-defined Z and N in SCZ.sumstats.gz.
 Other statistics:
        8130258 lines found (including header)
        7445470 lines matched via CHR:BP:A1:A2 code (not SNP rs#) 684787 lines were ignored as RS# (or chr:bp:a1:a2 code) did not match reference file.
-       880833 variants were ignored as they are strand-ambiguous.
-       5259074 variants had flipped A1/A2 alleles; sign of z-score was flipped. constrain analysis to 6564637 tag variants (due to trait1_file='SCZ.sumstats.gz') Found 6869403 variants with well-defined Z and N in INT.sumstats.gz.
+       1134409 variants were are strand-ambiguous,  removing them from analysis 5056187 variants had flipped A1/A2 alleles; sign of z-score was flipped. constrain analysis to 6311061 tag variants (due to trait1_file='SCZ.sumstats.gz') Found 6869403 variants with well-defined Z and N in INT.sumstats.gz.
 Other statistics:
        9241349 lines found (including header)
        7729 lines matched via CHR:BP:A1:A2 code (not SNP rs#) 1291097 lines were ignored as RS# (or chr:bp:a1:a2 code) did not match reference file.
        11 variants were ignored as they had A1/A2 alleles that do not match reference.
-       1080837 variants were ignored as they are strand-ambiguous.
-       3001928 variants had flipped A1/A2 alleles; sign of z-score was flipped. constrain analysis to 5880604 tag variants (due to trait2_file='INT.sumstats.gz') constrain analysis to 419659 tag variants (due to extract='/REF/ldsc/1000G_EUR_Phase3_plink/1000G.EUR.QC.prune_maf0p05_rand2M_r2p8.rep1.snps')
+       1080837 variants were are strand-ambiguous,  removing them from analysis 3001928 variants had flipped A1/A2 alleles; sign of z-score was flipped. constrain analysis to 5880604 tag variants (due to trait2_file='INT.sumstats.gz') constrain analysis to 419659 tag variants (due to extract='/REF/ldsc/1000G_EUR_Phase3_plink/1000G.EUR.QC.prune_maf0p05_rand2M_r2p8.rep1.snps') constrain analysis to 419321 tag variants (69613 removed due to exclude_ranges='6:25000000-35000000')
 ```

 Now generate figures using these commands:
 ```
-singularity shell --home $PWD:/home $SIF/mixer.sif
+singularity shell --home $PWD:/home $MIXER_SIF

 python /tools/mixer/precimed/mixer_figures.py combine --json SCZ.fit.rep@.json  --out SCZ.fit
 python /tools/mixer/precimed/mixer_figures.py combine --json SCZ.test.rep@.json  --out SCZ.test